Billionaire Paul Allen and team find sunken Japanese warship off Philippines

 The Yamato was sunk on April 7, 1945.
 Its wreckage has been photographed a number of times over the years.

-(Reporting by Alex Dobuzinskis in Los Angeles and Manuel Mogato in Manila; Editing by Bill Trott, Eric Beech, Paul Tait and Jacqueline Wong)
+(Reporting by Alex Dobuzinskis in Los Angeles; Editing by Bill Trott and Eric Beech)